When you think of credit cards, you probably think of debt. How can a credit card be beneficial at all on vacation?

 - A Dun and Bradstreet verified tag means you can trust the authenticity of the site

 Ran out of gas?
 Have a flat tire?
 Your credit card issuer might offer coverage for roadside assistance.

 The Chase Sapphire Reserve Card offers up to $50 per service.
-You can receive coverage for up to four service events in a year.
+In addition, you can receive coverage for up to four service events in a year.
 The United Explorer card offers an identical benefit.

 The Chase Freedom Unlimited and Capital One Venture Rewards Credit Card offer a flat fee for each service event.
-Check with your credit card issuer for the exact coverage amount, and to get the list of roadside services that are covered.
+Check with your credit card issuer for the exact coverage amount and get the list of covered roadside services.

 You are moving to a new city.
 You call up your concierge and ask them to research the best schools in the city.
 Within 24 hours, you have the complete list with you.

 The Luxury Gold Card from MasterCard offers concierge services over call, live chat, and email.

 Travel credit cards, including the Platinum Card from American Express and Chase Sapphire Preferred Card, offer this service as well.

 You won’t need to pay for the service unless you ask the concierge to buy something for you.

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400